When one considers equipment families (electrical or mechanical), then one can easily select them by category in Dynamo.

 However, electrical panels, for instance, is differentiated from other sub categories of equipment through their built-in Part Type Parameter.

 When one interrogates the equipment elements for their type property value, they return an integer.
-This integer corresponds to the index in the enumeration, and one needs to create a dictionary to interpret the value, as I have created below.
+This integer corresponds to the index in the enumeration, and one needs to create a dictionary to interpret the value.

 Next the electrical equipment is paired down to the panels through a mask based on the part type.